ephetic/functional/README.md

 secondIsNumber('asdf', 2)   // 2 is a Number
 secondIsNumber(2, 'asdf')   // asdf is not a Number
 ```
+Note:
+- `Number` here is the Number constructor which returns falsy `NaN` for anything that doesn't parse as a number.
+Contructor type-checking does not currently work (it can cause false positives when called internally as a predicate).
-Note: since an array literal condition is used to represent the arguments list, test arrays as object literals with index keys `{0: m, 1: m, length: 2}` (include `length` for exact match).
+- since an array literal condition is used to represent the arguments list, test arrays as object literals with index keys `{0: m, 1: m, length: 2}` (include `length` for exact match).

 #### Match on given object shape
 ```